MIDASverse/rMIDAS/README.md

 # rMIDAS
 R package implementing multiple imputation method MIDAS (base code [here](https://github.com/ranjitlall/MIDAS)).

-Building on the Python module, this package uses `reticulate` to call the TensorFlow-based imputation model.
+Based on the Python module, this package uses `reticulate` to bring MIDAS to R users.

-This package also includes several convenience functions to increase the efficiency of imputation workflows using MIDAS, including pre-processing, dataset generation, and basic multiple imputation analysis (using Rubin's rules).
+This package also includes several convenience functions to increase the efficiency of imputation workflows:

+* Easy pre-processing function `convert()` that applies one-hot encoding (required for MIDAS) and min-max scaling (improves convergence)
+* Easy saving of complete datasets with `generate()`
-This package is optimised for large datasets by utilising the `data.table` and `mltools` packages to make efficient transformations on very large data files.
+* Optimisation for large data using `data.table` and `mltools` packages
+* *Coming soon:* built-in post imputation analysis (using Rubin's rules).

+## Basic imputation workflow

+1. Read-in and pre-process missing data using `convert()`
+2. Train the imputation model using `train()`
+3. Generate completed datasets using `complete()`